Unified cooling-system solution

 Metered energy outcome

-Plant meters, utility interval data, or BAS energy points define the energy result when they are available.
+Plant meters, utility interval data, or BMS energy points define the energy result when they are available.

 Utility cost basis